 Are you looking for something permanent or one that can be easily moved around?
 What about security?
 How much are you willing to invest?
 Should it be weatherproof?
 These are just but some of the key aspects that you need to pay close attention to.

 Owing to the fact that it could be quite cumbersome for you to go shopping for one on your own, we’re obliged to give you 5 of the best in the market.
 Even better, we’ll let you in on a little secret of ours of how you should go about when selecting the best.

-I know you’re probably wondering of how much of a hassle it would be to have to read all the way to the end through each and every one of our review, right?
+I know you’re probably wondering how much of a hassle it would be to have to read all the way to the end through each and every one of our reviews, right?
 Well, here’s the good news: we’ve got a comparison of the top 5 picks in 2019- do take a look.